aws-samples/microservices-dotnet-aws-cdk/README.md

 This is what you just did:

-1. Navigated to the CDK project folder for the WebAPI;
+1. Navigated to the CDK project folder for the Web API;
-2. Bootstrap your environment, account, and region to run the CDK project;
+2. Bootstrapped your environment, account, and region to run the CDK project;
-3. Synthesize the project to validate the implementation and produce the CloudFormation template to be deployed;
+3. Synthesized the project to validate the implementation and produce the CloudFormation template to be deployed;
-4. Deploy the CloudFormation Stack after your confirmation;
+4. Deployed the CloudFormation Stack after your confirmation;
 5. Query the VPC ID created from the first Stack and export it to a local environment variable DEMO_VPC_ID
 6. Navigated back to the root folder

-#### Deploy the first Worker Services that persist on DynamoDb Table
+#### Deploy the first Worker Services that persist on DynamoDB Table

 Run the following commands: